In a Nutshell

 SoFi: Member perks

 Why you may want to consider SoFi: SoFi offers some unique member perks you can enjoy if you take out one of its loans.
-These include interest-rate discounts on other loans and access to events like happy hours and dinners with other members.
+These include access to events like happy hours and dinners with other members.

 - Flexible terms — Repayment terms for SoFi personal loans range from two to seven years.
 A longer term might mean lower monthly payments, though you’ll likely pay more interest.

-- Change your due date — As long as your account is in good standing, SoFi will let you change the date your monthly payment is due once a year.
+- Change your due date — Once your SoFi personal loan has been funded and your first payment has been processed, SoFi will let you change the date your monthly payment is due once a year.
 All you have to do is log into your account and choose a date that works best for you.

 Read more reviews of SoFi personal loans.